Corvette C3 Emission Systems

-Emission restrictions for cars were tightened in the 1970s, which was also reflected in the development of the Corvette, different ways were developed to reduce emissions.
-California's pioneering effort to reduce air pollution was also seen in the cars of the Corvette C3 generation, for several years slightly different technical solutions were offered to California to reduce emissions.
+Emission regulations for cars were tightened in the 1970s, which also impacted the development of the Corvette.
+Various methods were developed to reduce emissions.
+California's pioneering efforts to combat air pollution were particularly evident in the Corvette C3 generation, where slightly different technical solutions were offered for the California market over several years.

-The stricter emission restrictions also meant a reduction in engine power, the base model of the 1975 model produced only 165 hp.
-Some states or cities do not have emissions regulations for older cars, and for this reason, many Corvettes have been stripped of these “horsepower-robbing” systems.
+The stricter emission standards also led to a reduction in engine power.
+For example, the base model of the 1975 Corvette produced only 165 horsepower.
+Some states or cities do not impose emissions requirements on older vehicles, which is why many Corvettes have had these “horsepower-robbing” systems removed.

 Air Injection Reactor (AIR) aka "smog pump"